Chemical Bonding Class 11 Questions with Answers

 Answer: A metal atom with low ionization enthalpy and a non-metal atom with high electron-gain enthalpy;

 Question 3.
-Write the Lewis symbols of magnesium and aluminum.
+Write the Lewis symbols of magnesium and aluminium.

 Answer: Mg, Al2;